Other animal welfare laws and exemptions

 Exemptions to offences

-Sometimes, actions that would seem to be committing an offence under the Act are actually exempt from the offence.
+Sometimes, actions that would seem to be committing an offence under the Act are exempt from the offence.

 The reasons for the exemption may be quite complex, but are generally related to: